Flipkart Ping — a collaborative shopping tool which facilitates user-to-user communication

 Formative Usability Studies

-We developed key user scenarios based on information gathered from the user interviews.
+We developed five key user scenarios based on information gathered from the user interviews.

 User needs help in putting together outfits for a particular event such as a wedding, or a beach holiday.

-User needs recommendations for electronic products like a camera or a laptop, from someone who understands the technical its aspects or is an expert in the field.
+User needs recommendations for electronic products, such as cameras or laptops, from someone who understands the technical aspects or is an expert in the field.

 User needs suggestions while exploring gifts for a common friend/family member.